Written by Naren Shankar and Rene Echevarria

-The writing not convincing, and unfortunately the actors don’t seem to suit what is being said either.
-The scene where Chief Engineer Geordi LaForge (LeVar Burton) wonders if he dismissed the aliens claims because he took them as a personal insult lacks any real emotion on his part.
+The writing is not convincing, and unfortunately, the actors don’t seem to suit what is being said either.
+The scene where Chief Engineer Geordi LaForge (LeVar Burton) wonders if he dismissed the aliens’ claims because he took them as a personal insult lacks any real emotion on his part.
 It’s like he’s trying to force some sincerity out of lines he just can’t believe he has to recite.

 The only parts that work to a degree are the scenes between Geordi and the android, Data (Brent Spiner), as they talk about his cat.
 This secondary story is supposed to provide a little comic relief from a serious issue, but even this comes off as a silly diversion.